d3/d3-selection/README.md

 anchor.style("color", "red");
 ```

-To learn selections experientially, try selecting elements by writing code into your browser’s developer console!
+To learn selections experientially, go to [d3js.org](https://d3js.org) and try selecting elements in your browser’s developer console!
 (In Chrome, open the console with ⌥⌘J.) Inspect the returned selection to see which elements are selected and how they are grouped.
 Apply operators to the selection and see how the page content changes.

 <a name="selection_attr" href="#selection_attr">#</a> <i>selection</i>.<b>attr</b>(<i>name</i>[, <i>value</i>])